 Stockton University holds commencement activities every May.
-To participate in commencement, students must earn 36 credits by passing all of the core courses and all of the necessary electives, plus attempt the comprehensive exam for the first or second time.
+To participate in commencement, students must earn 36 credits by passing all the core courses and all the necessary electives.

 ACADEMIC HONESTY

 Academic honesty is a very serious issue.
 It is the responsibility of each student to review course specific policies as well as the University's policy on academic honesty.
 Unless specifically designated otherwise, all work is expected to be the student's own, independent effort.
 When in doubt about how to complete an assignment properly, students need to consult with the appropriate faculty member.
 The MACJ Program uses American Psychological Association (APA) reference style, and students are required to purchase the latest copy of the APA manual.
 Each student has the responsibility to learn the fundamentals of citation and what constitutes plagiarism; unintentionally plagiarized work may carry the same penalty as an intentionally plagiarized work.
 As such, students should be rigorous and pay close attention to correct methods of documentation required in the preparation of written and oral work.
 All borrowed information - facts, ideas, direct quotes, paraphrases, and summaries - needs to be clearly documented.
 Information found on the Internet must be documented just as carefully as that found in books or articles.
 Documentation takes the form of in-text citations, to identify the source and refer the reader to a Works Cited page at the end of the paper.